 This is part two of a five part series about SOLID class design principles by Robert C. Martin.
-The SOLID principles focus on achieving code that is maintainable, robust, and reusable.
-In this post, I will discuss the Open Closed Principle.

 The Open Closed Principle (OCP): You should be able to extend a classes behavior, without modifying it.